fischermatte/spring-boot-axon-sample/README.md

 ==============
 Implementation notes:
 - The event store is currently backed by a InMemory implementation which comes with Axon
-- The query model is backed by a local ElasticSearch node (running in the same JVM) using Spring Data ElasticSearch
+- The query model is backed by a local ElasticSearch node (running in the same JVM) using Spring Data ElasticSearch (can be changed to a cluster in application.properties)
 - The user interface is updated asynchronously via stompjs over websockets using Spring Websockets support

 Documentation